llihak/vitepress-starter-main/docs/index.md

     details: Enjoy the dev experience of Vue + webpack, use Vue components in markdown, and develop custom themes with Vue.
   - title: Performant
     details: VitePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
-footer: MIT Licensed | Copyright © 2019-present Bekaku
+footer: Copyright © 2022-present IMA
 ---